nyamwaya/Brolly/README.md

 noun plural -lies
 1. an informal Brit name for umbrella

-Brolly is a modern weather app.
-It displays the current conditions, as well as a 8 day forcast with hourly weather using the
+Brolly is a modern weather app that displays the current conditions, as well as a 8 day forcast with hourly weather using the
 Dark Sky API

 brolly

 ## Screenshot